A better inspection experience for serious homebuyers

 Moisture detection

-Moisture meters help verify whether suspicious staining, soft surfaces, thermal anomalies, or leak-prone areas may be actively wet.
-This matters because water is one of the biggest drivers of hidden damage, mold-like growth, wood decay, pest activity, and expensive repairs.
+Helps verify suspicious staining, soft surfaces, thermal anomalies, or leak-prone areas that may be actively wet.

 🚁